ea-ae/under/README.md

 ### Anonymity

 Cultists know only the identities of the people they recruit and have recruited.
 Some of your members might be snitches, spies, or secret informants.
-If a traitor finds out your identity, it won't end well for you.
+If a traitor discovers your true identity, it won't end well for you.

 ![Anonymity](https://i.imgur.com/gHUIExy.png)

-### Crimes

-A part of the game is similar to the many mafia/gang games out there.
-You can make your cultists perform crimes, but there's a risk they'll get arrested or killed.
-The choices you make and the specializations of your cultists play a big role in how a crime will turn out.

 ### The Underworld